abelj001/DragonProxy/README.md

-# QuickStart!
+# Quick-Start!

  ## **Win**

  ### **First Setup**

-   Create a new folder and drag your copy of DragonProxy Into it, Then create a new text document in the same folder.
+   Create a new folder and drag your copy of Dragon-Proxy Into it, Then create a new text document in the same folder.

    In the Text Document you just created, Add `java -jar dragonproxy-<version>.jar` to it, Replacing `<version>` with your own, Then go ahead and save it as `start.bat`